SanskritiSingh-Dev/Ludo-board-button/README.md

-# PRactice of Object + States with an example
+# Practice of Object + States with an example

 # 🎲 Ludo Move Tracker